eddieshan/ReConstruct/README.md

 # Introduction

 ReConstruct is an WPF / F# application that renders 3D reconstructions from Radiology scans.
-Radiology scans contain series of 2D images (slices) that are essentially scalar fields.
+Radiology scans contain series of 2D images (slices) that are essentially clouds or points or scalar fields.
-A scalar field is a space formed by points where each point has a scalar value.
-Any set of points sharing the same value define an iso surface.
-Hence, an iso surface representing tissue can be extracted from a set of slices.
-Different iso values can be used to filter different types of tissue.
+Iso surfaces representing tissue can be extracted from a set of slices and different iso values can be used to filter different types of tissue.
+This is an oversimplification of course, the actual process is much more nuanced.
+Medical 3D volume reconstruction in general has inherent difficulties derived from interpreting datasets correctly and removing noise up to an acceptable threshold.

 ![Arm](Screenshot_Arm_Bone.png)